barscp/angularjs-springrest/README.md

-blogger-springrest is a simple blogging type web application.
+A simple web application that makes use of AngularJS 1.4 for client-side and Spring for Server-side.

 This website is implemented using the following:

 ##Client Side:
-		AngularJs 1.4
+		AngularJS 1.4
 		Bootstrap CSS
 		Font Awesome
 		Google Code Prettify

 ##Server Side:
+		Spring Bootstrap
 		Spring Rest
 		Spring Security
 		Hibernate